SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-05-math-illiterate-rulers.md

 ### Counting Votes with&hellip; _Fractions_

 <iframe width="400" height="224" src="https://www.youtube.com/embed/4HgUh5bOgbM?si=BXQeXZ1CGKgXHdny" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
-[Truro, Massachusetts](https://en.wikipedia.org/wiki/Truro,_Massachusetts) is a small town on the outer Cape, just below the tip of Cape Cod.
+[Truro, Massachusetts in the US](https://en.wikipedia.org/wiki/Truro,_Massachusetts) is a small town on the outer Cape, just below the tip of Cape Cod.
 It's a charming place for tourists, and for all I know, also a lovely place to live.
 It was the subject of satire in the SF comedy [Men in Black II](https://en.wikipedia.org/wiki/Men_in_Black_II), in